 Taking responsibility for your family’s safety is important every day.
 It rings especially true around the holidays, historically one of the most dangerous times of the year.
 The following "12 Days of Holiday Fire Safety" tips were developed to prevent the most common types of home fires that occur during the holiday season.
-Related video: 12 Days of Holiday Fire Safety (Rogers TV)
+Related video: It's the most dangerous time of the year

 - Water fresh trees daily.

 - Check all sets of lighting before decorating to ensure they are in good condition.

 - Make sure you have working smoke alarms.

 - Make sure you have working carbon monoxide alarms.

 - Make sure everyone knows how to get out safely if a fire occurs.

 - When you go out, blow out all candles.